 - additional document for non-affiliated applicants ONLY: a letter of recommendation.
 Graduate student applicants must submit a transcript (pdf format) of their graduate studies which can be uploaded onto the application form.
 Graduate students coming from departments or programs not affiliated with IWL must also submit a letter of recommendation emailed to the Institute directly by their referee or supervisor.
 Emails containing recommendations should clearly state in their subject line “IWL Recommendation Letter.”
 Please do NOT upload onto the application form the letter of recommendation.

-Please note that affiliate applicants who have been selected by their own home department or program do NOT need a letter of recommendation or a graduate transcript.
+Please note that affiliate applicants who have been selected by their own home department or program do NOT need a letter of recommendation.

 - a statement of financial aid is obligatory for participants who wish to be considered for reduced or waived tuition.
 Please upload a PDF or Word document or a zip file which outlines your financial situation, including any information that may help us to make decisions regarding aid, i.e. family situation, stipend/salary, country of residence, etc. If you use a zip file, please put everything into a single file.